Coronavirus: All short-term visitors barred from entering or transiting in Singapore from Monday, 11.59pm

 This will also kick in at 11.59pm on Monday, the Ministry of Health (MOH) said in a statement on Sunday.

 The measures were announced a day after two patients - a 75-year-old Singaporean woman and a 64-year-old Indonesian man - died from Covid-19 due to complications.
-They were the first deaths the Republic has seen.
+They were the first deaths the Republic has seen in the Covid-19 outbreak.

 National Development Minister Lawrence Wong said at a briefing on Sunday morning that the measures to "significantly tighten" Singapore's borders are taken in the light of the rapidly escalating virus outbreak around the world.